Your restaurant may have the best ambiance or serve the most delicious appetizers in your locality.

 - Social media reservations

-Finally, yet importantly, in the SWOT you need the identify all possible threats to your restaurant.
+Finally, yet importantly, in the SWOT analysis you need the identify all possible external threats to your restaurant.

 Even if you’re catering to the taste of a specific group of diners, this restaurant threatens your sales by giving everyone a new option come lunchtime.